Assisted Voluntary Return and Reintegration pilot program

 Looking for help to return to your home country?
 You may qualify for assistance.

-The Assisted Voluntary Return and Reintegration (AVRR) program is a Government of Canada pilot that provides support to unsuccessful refugee claimants in or around the Greater Toronto Area (GTA) who voluntarily leave Canada.
+The Assisted Voluntary Return and Reintegration (AVRR) program is a Government of Canada pilot that provides support to unsuccessful refugee claimants in or around the Greater Toronto Area (GTA).

-The pilot is being carried out as a partnership between the Canada Border Services Agency (CBSA), a federal government agency, and the International Organization for Migration (IOM), an intergovernmental organization.
+The pilot is being carried out as a partnership between the Canada Border Services Agency (CBSA) and the International Organization for Migration (IOM), an intergovernmental organization.
+The three-year AVRR pilot program began on June 29, 2012, and will end on March 31, 2015.

 What you need to know to participate in the AVRR